 Fun fact: In my spare time I love knitting famous people, creating art pieces that are sold locally, upcycling old furniture and crafting.

 I have been working in community development for over 16 years and have extensive experience covering housing, regeneration and community arts projects.

 After working for a City law firm, I became a volunteer in my local community centre and realised how rewarding a career in community work could be.
 I have a thorough knowledge of residents’ issues and rights and I also deliver resident advocacy services providing impartial advice and guidance to residents.

 Fun fact: In my spare time I perform music with a group called "The Howards".
 The group is open to anyone called "Howard" (either forename or surname)!

-Fun Fact: I love to eat 'cooked' salmon and enjoy playing the keyboard with my talented musical family.
+Fun Fact: My favorite food is roasted almonds and pistachios and I enjoy playing the keyboard with my talented musical family.

 My background has been in interior design and creative engagement which has given me the passion to work with people and developing the community that they live in.
 I have also had experience in community engagement, public consultation events and outreach.

 My role at NewmanFrancis involves working with a variety of residents with the aim of getting them involved in the planning and redesign of their estate.
 I help facilitate consultation events, plan community outreach events and look at ways of engaging young people in the consultation process.